hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/historian.md

     })
 ```

-As this is a 'getAll' call it will potentially return a vast about of data.
+As this is a 'getAll' call it will potentially return high volume of data.
 Therefore the query capability is vital in being able to select a subset of records.
 A typical example would be to select records based on a time.
-This uses the query ability to select records where the transaction timestamp is past a certain point.
+This uses the query capability to select records where the transaction timestamp is past a certain point.
 The returned records can be processed in exactly the same way.

 ```
   let now = new Date();